hapax/hapax.github.io/assets/benford.md

 This provides a simple way to check for fraud on tax returns, for instance.
-Just compute relative frequencies of first digits in different bases and check they obey Benford's law!
+Just compute relative frequencies of first digits in different bases and check they obey Newcomb-Benford!
 You might wonder why something totally deterministic, like the first digit of a power of $2$, also obeys Benford's law.
 Here is a pie chart of first decimal digits for $10,000$ binary